rezaghayedi/Underwater-Image-Enhancement/README.md

 ## 🌟 Key Results: Visual Comparison

-Our model significantly corrects color cast (the dominant blue/green tint) and improves the contrast and visibility of underwater images.
-Below, you can see visual comparisons demonstrating the effectiveness of our **SE-Water-Net** against ground truth references.
+The model significantly corrects color cast (the dominant blue/green tint) and improves the contrast and visibility of underwater images.
+Below are visual comparisons demonstrating the effectiveness of the **SE-Water-Net** against ground truth references.

 <table align="center">
  <tr>